Here, the faraway is as local as chokecherries…

 These poems excel in their clarity and vividness.
 They take us on journeys both exterior and interior, where a meditation on something as small as the sprouting of an iris or as large as rivers and prairies reveals the emotional life that hovers beneath the brilliant surface

-John Bensko, author of Sea Dogs, Gray Wolf Press and The Iron City, Univeristy of Illinois Press
+John Bensko, author of Sea Dogs, Gray Wolf Press and The Iron City

 The agrarian values are not as fugitive as we once assumed—a particular hill or road, a particular flower or animal, sometimes just off the interstate, will embody the evanescence of “unassuming forms of beauty.”
 In a flower’s “calm green leaves,” in a catbird’s “elusive, /alluring” presence, and in scores of manifestations, Kendall Dunkelberg discovers “a silver /sanctuary where we can rest.”
 His time capsules stave off the heartache of urban modernity by acknowledging that its losses are perverse exaggerations of a more elemental loss at the heart of beauty itself.
 These poems keep low to the ground.
 These poems are magnificent.
 They never lose heart.